Honorary Advisory Board

 Prof. Vishal Garg

-Assistant Professor & Head, Centre for IT in Building Sciences, International Institute of Information Technology, Hyderabad
+Assistant Professor & Head, Centre for IT in Building Sciences, IIIT Hyderabad

 Dr. Vishal Garg's doctoral work at the Indian Institute of Technology (Delhi) dealt with application of fuzzy logic control in buildings.
 Subsequently, he joined IIIT Hyderabad as assistant professor.
 Vishal has worked extensively on fiber optic based lighting, fuzzy logic based task control of lighting and heating, venetian blind control, and smart occupancy sensors.
 His current research includes development of a protocol and framework for wireless control of devices in buildings.